OisinThomas/personal_blog/_posts/functional-filtering-with-chatgpt.md

 ---
-title: "Functional Filtering with ChatGPT"
+title: Functional Filtering with ChatGPT
-description:  "LLMs still going brrr thanks to timesaving with JSON outputs"
+description: LLMs still going brrr thanks to timesaving with JSON outputs
-updatedAt: "2023-06-16"
+updatedAt: '2023-06-16'
-publishedAt: "2023-06-16"
+publishedAt: '2023-06-16'
-author: "Oisín Thomas"
+author: Oisín Thomas
-image: "/profile.png"
+image: /profile.png
-majorTag: "Thoughts"
+majorTag: Thoughts
-subTag: "Tech"
+subTag: Tech
-language: "en"
+language: en
 tags:
-- Tech
+  - tech
-- ChatGPT
+  - chatgpt
-- OpenAI
+  - openai
-- AI
+  - ai
 ---

 Another week, another slew of AI updates.
 In particular, this week has seen a very exciting new development from OpenAI: function calling.
 Their post about it was [rather uninspiring](https://platform.openai.com/docs/guides/gpt/function-calling), so I wanted to give it a closer look and show you why it came about, why it matters, and how it is really useful.